 I’ve sat in boardrooms where executives spent six figures on consultants to figure out how to “engage stakeholders.”
 Meanwhile, a 23-year-old organizer with a laptop and a cell phone was mobilizing thousands of people for free.

 I’ve lived in both worlds.
-I run a regional operation at Great Day Improvements.
+In my current role I run a regional operation.
 I’ve built companies from the ground up.
 And I’ve spent years as a gun violence prevention advocate, working alongside grassroots organizers who accomplish more with less than most corporations can imagine.

 Corporate America has a lot to learn from grassroots organizing.

-TL;DR: Gallup’s 2025 data shows only 23% of employees worldwide are engaged at work, costing the global economy $8.9 trillion in lost productivity.
-Meanwhile, organizations using grassroots-style engagement see employee intent to stay increase by 46%.
+TL;DR: Gallup’s 2025 State of the Global Workplace report shows only 21% of employees worldwide are engaged at work, costing the global economy $8.9 trillion in lost productivity.
 The six principles that make grassroots movements powerful, leading with people, building from the bottom, moving fast, being authentic, investing in relationships, and knowing your “why,” are the same principles that make companies great.

 Why should leaders start with people, not presentations?